hoang-tran/hoang-tran.github.io/_posts/2016-07-31-how-to-write-unit-tests-in-ios-p1-xctestcase.md

 }
 {% endhighlight %}

-Go to the test class and import your main target.
+Go to the test class (`MyNativeTests.swift`) and import your main target.
 Without this step, all of your classes in the main target won't be visible to the tests.

 {% highlight swift %}
 // add this line to the top of the file